quezlatch/react-component-library-with-storybook/README.md

 - And why does each version of something work differently?
 - `ui-lib.css` is extracted into it's own file and must be included separately.
 Is maybe a better way?
 - if you're using tailwind at the client use a preset instead of importing css
+- using tailwind-variants for, er, variants. bleeds through in the types so how to resolve this...

 ### React